aaikedw/fada-import-specs/FADA-import-specs.md

 **@Aaike - Note-to-Self: Needs further rewording, restructuring** New error correction, replacing "O" by 0 in date fields "196Oa" => "1960a".

-Since the excel data is being stored whatever the result of the checks it makes sense to have the checks performed on the data in the tables instead of the data being loaded.
+**Relevant only when starting from Michels code - would this be the case for this processing step?>>** Since the excel data is being stored whatever the result of the checks it makes sense to have the checks performed on the data in the tables instead of the data being loaded.
 This change of operations will allow corrections of database data and subsequent checks to be done straight on database data without reloading.

 However this is a significant change in upload procedure.
 Processing the duplicates correctly might have to change.

 ### 2) Input file validation
-Validation processes are applied to the taxonomic and distribution data that have been loaded in the staging area.
+Validation processes for checking the consistency within and among sheets are applied to the taxonomic and distribution data that have been loaded in the staging area.

 #### Validation of taxonomic data
-The taxonomic data is organised in rows for declarations per taxonomic level.
-A row will declare the family F-A. Another row will declare a subfamily SF-A from the family F-A and so on down to the subspecies.
-So if a record declares species S-A of a genus G-A, there must be some record declaring the existence of the genus G-A. The validation of taxonomic data checks that all of the necessary declarations are there and generates the error messages for cases to be handled by the operator.
+The taxonomic data is organised as such that each row represents a declarations for one particular taxonomic level.
+Typically one row will declare the family F-A. Another row will declare a subfamily SF-A from the family F-A and so on down to the subspecies.
+So if a record declares species S-A of a genus G-A, there must be some record declaring the existence of the genus G-A. The validation of taxonomic data checks that all of the necessary declarations are present and generates the error messages for cases to be handled by the operator.
 **Stored in a table: - errs_validation**
-These types of errors require interference by the operator, but on the other hand, with the exception of author synonym information, the higher level information is replicated on the lines declaring a lower taxonomic level.
+These types of errors require interference by the operator, but on the other hand, with the exception of author synonym information, the higher level information is generally replicated on the lines declaring a lower taxonomic level.
 **@Aaike - Note-to-Self: Provide visual example / Example rows**

 #### Changes to validation of taxonomic data
 **@Aaike - Note-to-Self: reflected in UI choices?
+Move discussion there… Mentioned earlier - can be deleted.**
-Move discussion there…** Could a validation of taxonomic data be performed immediately after Upload?
+[Could a validation of taxonomic data be performed immediately after Upload?
 The validation process has been designed to be executed as many times as necessary on the Upload data so a call immediately after Upload should not be problematic.
-Indeed one of the points of the web interface will be for the operator to be able to inject or correct records and perform the validation immediately afterwards.
+Indeed one of the points of the web interface will be for the operator to be able to inject or correct records and perform the validation immediately afterwards.]

 #### Validation of distribution data
 Distribution data is related to the species declared in taxonomic data.
 The validation of the distribution data makes sure that the species for which a distribution is mentioned actually exists in the species declared in the taxonomic sheet.
 Error messages are stored and handled by the operator.

 #### Changes to validation of distribution data
-**@Aaike - Note-to-Self: Example of typical error… Needs some rewording/clarification** If any changes occur in the taxonomic data to which distribution data is linked they must be reflected in the distribution data.
-This will not always be easy as the link was up to now established on name comparison and was prone to errors.
+**@Aaike - Note-to-Self: Example of typical error… Needs some rewording/clarification** [If any changes occur in the taxonomic data to which distribution data is linked they must be reflected in the distribution data.
+This will not always be easy as the link was up to now established on name comparison and was prone to errors. **Would be a case where the operator can easily spot the changes during the import preview**

-Can the graphical interface help us with that?
+Can the graphical interface help us with that?]
+Currently the validation process will produce an error if a species has not been validly declared (i.e. higher taxonomic levels missing/not correctly declared) , as this needs to be corrected anyway, if the process detects the species in the taxonomy sheet, this should be sufficient in my view.

 ### 3) Import preview
 The preview consists of a few steps which provide a simulation of injection in the fada schema.
 Simulation of injection also prepares some data that will be used during injection and has greatly diminished the complexity of the Ruby code.
 _Note: If data for a group is distributed over multiple files, the Preview (and earlier processing) must be applied for all files at once in this step._
+**Check with Michel whether correct**: Running the import preview only makes sense for updates, as for new groups, all data will be new.

 #### Checking the new authors
 Authors present in the uploaded data are looked for in the fada database.